 Sixteen year-old Luce Price is ordered placed in the Crosses and Swords Academy for troubled youth by the court after an incident in which she was deemed responsible for setting fire to a cabin where the boy she was making out with was killed.
 She refuses to take medication to banish the visions she has.
 Settling into the academy, Luce is immediately drawn to fellow pupil Daniel and is certain that they have met before, even though he denies it.
 She also receives the attentions of Cam, another guy there.
 As she becomes increasingly involved with Daniel, Luce learns how they have known each other for two thousand years.
 He is an angel, one of the Fallen who refused to take sides in Lucifer’s war against God and was banished for it, while she is a mortal reborn through the ages who always ends up being killed due to the curse on him but is reborn so they can eternally meet again, always with tragic results.
 As they come together, others at the academy conspire to prevent this, seeing the fate of Heaven as being in the balance.

 The Young Adult film – that is to say films adapted from book series that were written for adolescent and teenage reading ages – went meteoric in the late 2000s/early 2010s after the massive success of Twilight (2008) and sequels and other works like The Hunger Games, Divergent and The Maze Runner series.
 For a time, every studio wanted to jump aboard the bandwagon and seemed to have at least one Young Adult book series in development.
-The downside of this is that not all of these were successes and so what we ended up with was several unfinished series that never went beyond the first chapters as with the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Vampire Academy (2014), The 5th Wave (2016) and Maximum Ride (2016).
+The downside of this is that not all of these were successes and so what we ended up with was several unfinished series that never went beyond the first chapters as with the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Vampire Academy (2014), The 5th Wave (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018),d Artemis Fowl (2020) and Chaos Walking (2021).

 Fallen, not to be confused with either Fallen (1998), the Denzel Washington film about a body-hopping demon, and the tv mini-series Fallen (2006), another unrelated work about angels also set at a boarding school, is a further contender in the Young Adult stakes.
 It is adapted from a series of books by US writer Lauren Kate.
 Fallen (2009) was Kate’s second published book and she has followed it with three sequels, plus a collection of short stories about the characters in the past and a spinoff novel featuring the character of Cam.